sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/11_preprocessor.md

 ```
 Any other tokens for the directive will require manual annotation.

-Unfortunately, if the macro is not used in the code snippet, it will be preprocessed out from the rest of the file for the ASTFrontendAction to parse, and the macro body will not contain annotations.
-Similar to what we've seen with almost all AST node visitors, the first order of business is to check
 PrismJS actually does this for us, but fortunately one does not affect the other.